UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_05.md

 </center>

 Notes:
-This means that when you are doing a pull request you will need the approval of a team member before can merge your pull request.
+This is how pull requests look like after you protect the branch.
+You will need the approval of a team member before you can merge the pull request.

 ---